eslint/cn.eslint.org/docs/rules/sort-keys.md

 let obj = {a: 1, ["c" + "d"]: 3, b: 2};
 let obj = {a: 1, [`${c}`]: 3, b: 2};
 let obj = {a: 1, [tag`c`]: 3, b: 2};

+// This rule does not report unsorted properties that are separated by a spread property. let obj = {b: 1, ...c, a: 2};
 ```

 ## Options